-The heart of your camper electronics, rv van or trucks is the onboard battery.
+The heart of your camper electronics, RV van, or truck is the onboard battery.
 But why install an additional solar panel battery in the mobile home at all?
-On the way to the right on-board battery, there are a few things to consider.
+On the way to the right onboard battery, there are a few things to consider.
 What power requirements do you have?
 What requirements should your battery meet?
-At the beginning, the questions are piling up, which is why in this article we will guide you through the calculation of your electricity requirements in the camper as clearly as possible.
-We take you step by step through the jungle of terms and numbers relating to the perfect motorhome battery.
+In the beginning, the questions are piling up, which is why in this article we will guide you through the calculation of your electricity requirements in the camper as clearly as possible.
+We take you to step by step through the jungle of terms and numbers relating to the perfect motorhome battery.

 RV Battery • That’s why it’s so important

-To explain why a second battery in the campervan is so important, it doesn’t take much digression.
+To explain why a second battery in the campervan is so important, it doesn’t take many digressions.
 The answer to this question is very simple!
 Because the starter battery already installed in your car (usually in the engine compartment) is simply an unsuitable battery for consumer supply.
-So in order to be able to use a laptop, radio or kitchen appliances in the mobile home without having to do without your camer starting up reliably in the future, there is only one thing that helps: Get a good second battery!
+So to be able to use a laptop, radio, or kitchen appliances in the mobile home without having to do without your camera starting up reliably in the future, there is only one thing that helps: Get a good second battery!
 Are you interested in the topic?
 We are very happy!
-Here is the detailed explanation for all those who, like us, always want to know everything in detail.
+Here is a detailed explanation for all those who, like us, always want to know everything in detail.

 When it comes to powering our electronic devices, we have completely different requirements.
 We want to be able to operate our devices even when the sun is not shining anyway or we are connected to shore power.
 Therefore, you need a battery in the mobile home that can be discharged more deeply, i.e. has a “deep cycle”.
 Battery deep cycle can deliver power to your loads for many hours without drastically reducing their lifespan.

 Motorhome batteries – Our recommendations